 "I use it in everything I do now," Cerny said.
 "We grid sample our soils in the fields in small 2 1/2 acre squares and we look into what each portion needs in terms of fertilizer.
 In the past if we had an 80-acre field, we spread the whole field the same, but now we sample and look at it on the GPS and only put down fertilizer as needed.
 We can also do it for yields; at the end of the season I can figure out what each individual acre yielded.
 Now we’ve got it so accurate we can drive the same lines we did the year before.
 It takes a huge amount of stress off."

 Many farmers in southern Wisconsin and northern Illinois are probably tapping their foot right now, awaiting the break in the weather.
 But they’ve been down this road countless times and will be down it countless more, and many will tell you that it all comes down to good planning.
-Truly, the elements have the final say, but with the advent of new technologies and the emergence of new important markets, each year our farmers get a bit better at playing the hand that’s dealt to them.
+The elements have the final say, but with the advent of new technologies and the emergence of new important markets, each year our farmers get a bit better at playing the hand that’s dealt to them.